glebzlat/Polygen/README.md

 python -m polygen generate <grammar-file> -b <backend-name> -o <output-directory>
 ```

-If generation process went successfully, then a file `parser.py` is created
+If generation process went successfully, then a file `parser.py` is created in
-in the output directory.
-You can run it passing an input file, in which case
+the output directory.
+You can run it passing an input file, in which case the
-the parser will parse the data in this file and output either the result or
+parser will parse the data in this file and output either the result or an
-an error, or do not pass an input file.
-In latter case parser reads data from
+error.
+If input file is not specified, parser reads data from standard input.
-standard input.

 ```sh
 python parser.py [input-file]